 7. Are you aware of the Fellowship selection process?
 What changes, if any, would you suggest for the selection process?

 The GNSO Council does not participate in the fellowship selection process.
 However, as members of the Empowered Community we do our best to track the activities which the organization undertakes and have both an understanding of the objectives of the fellowship program and an awareness of the eligibility criteria.
 The selection process, as it stands today, is not itself problematic and sounds sensible.
 However, we have concerns as to whether or not the selection criteria is consistently utilized, as it is not always apparent that some of the chosen Fellows meet it.
 In particular, we think it is important that ICANN staff verify the statements made in fellowship applications for accuracy.
 If a candidate claims to have a specific skill, or to be active in a particular Working Group, Stakeholder Group, or Constituency, these claims must be verified. .
 Furthermore, we believe additional consultation between the community and the candidates, in regards to those being interested in gTLD policies, would be more effective in bringing those who demonstrate a commitment and interest in GNSO-related activities.
+It may also be advisable to interview candidates to ascertain their suitability for a fellowship.

 8. An individual can be awarded a Fellowship up to three times.
 Do you suggest retaining or revising this number?
 Why?

 We feel that the development and implementation of objective Key Performance Indicators are key to answering this question in an evidence-informed manner.
-Without agreed metrics or other methods of tracking a Fellow’s activity and participation, it is impossible for us to comment on whether Fellows should be allocated travel resources for three times, or whether this time limit is insufficient or overly generous.
+We also believe that the Program would benefit from well-stated goals or objectives in order to develop meaningful KPIs.
+Without agreed metrics or other methods of tracking a Fellow’s activity and participation, it difficult to comment on whether Fellows should be allocated travel resources for three times, or whether this time limit is insufficient or overly generous.

-However, no matter whether this number is retain or revised, we would like to suggest clarifying the following .
-A former fellow can become a booth leader or a fellowship coach, which allows fellows to be granted travel support more than three times.
-There is a need for clarification if this travel support is included in the restriction.
-If it is not, there is a need to carefully consider whether the number of times one could be a coach or a booth lead is limited or not.
+However, no matter whether this number is retained or revised, we would like to suggest clarifying the following: an alumni of the fellowship program can become a booth leader,a fellowship coach, or a senior coach, and this allows Fellows to be granted travel support more than three times.
+We are aware of fellowship alumni who have received travel slots in excess of 10 times by rotating between the roles of NextGen participant, NextGen Ambassador, Fellow (x 3), Fellow Coach (x 3), Senior Coach (x 3), and Booth Lead.
+There is a need for clarification as to whether or not this travel support is included in the restriction.
+It is our strongly held view that creative new names for programs funded from the fellowship budget are contrary to the spirit of the existing three time limitation..

 9. For Policy Forum Meetings, currently only Fellowship Alums can apply.
 Do you support continuing with this approach?
 If not, what changes would you suggest?